-Set up an outdoor bar, turn your patio into the best spot in town to watch the Canada Day fireworks, or host a barbecue like Edmonton, Alberta pub Black Dog Freehouse did on its rooftop patio.
+Set up an outdoor bar, turn your patio into the best spot in town to watch the Canada Day fireworks, or host a barbecue with live music and lawn games like Charlottetown, PEI restaurant and lounge Salt & Sol did on its front lawn.
 There are plenty of options – just make sure you don’t crowd the patio with too many guests, which can put a damper on the good times.

 Encourage potential customers to visit your restaurant on Canada Day by running a contest they’ll be itching to win, and promoting it regularly on social media well in advance.
 People love to get dressed up on Canada Day, so why not offer a prize like a $100 gift card for the most patriotic red and white outfit?

 Make sure the whole family can get in on the fun at your restaurant’s Canada Day celebrations.
 Offer kids a free dessert, or create a special red and white themed menu for them that includes delicious treats like pancakes with strawberries and whipped cream.

 Don’t forget about kid-friendly activities, either.
 If your restaurant has the space for it, set up a table where youngsters can get their faces painted with a sparkly red maple leaf or their favorite animal.
 If you’d rather keep it simple, Canada Day-themed coloring books are a great option.

 Canada Day is the perfect time to shake up your restaurant menu and offer guests something special that’s available on this one day (or weekend) only.
 The only question is, what should you serve on the big day?